skoshx/human-logs/README.md

 	},
 	solutions: {
 		check_status_page: {
-			message: 'You can check the status of our services on our status page.',
+			template: 'You can check the status of our services on our status page.',
+			params: {},
 			action: [
 				{
 					text: 'Go to status page',